jakerber/flask-skeleton/README.md

 Test the project by running the [Flask](https://flask.palletsprojects.com/en/2.0.x/) app locally and querying the API using [Postman](https://www.postman.com/).

-1. Add `.env` file to the root project directory
+1. Add an `.env` file to the root project directory

     ```
     AUTH_TOKEN_LIFESPAN_SEC=180